- Lital Asher-Dotan, CMO

 Identity not only plays a key role in network penetration – it also plays a role throughout the entire attack kill chain: from privilege escalation to persistence.

 Smoking Gun For Detecting Attacks

-A great example of the power of detection came in December from FireEye, when their team was the first to identify the SolarWinds hack.
-The hackers, who already gained access to one of FireEye employee’s credentials, used them to register their own device to FireEye’s multi-factor authentication system so they could receive the employee’s unique access codes.
-This triggered an alert to the employee and to FireEye security that a new device had just been registered to the company’s MFA system.
+A great example of the power of detection came in December from FireEye, when their team was the first to identify the SolarWinds attack.
+The hackers, who had already gained access to one of FireEye employee’s credentials, used them to register their own device to FireEye’s multi-factor authentication system so they could receive the employee’s unique access codes.
+This triggered an alert to the employee and to FireEye's security that a new device had just been registered to the company’s MFA system.
 The employee was vigilant enough to contact security which prompted FireEye to initiate a massive investigation.

 This is a great example of how an MFA alert can serve as the smoking gun for an attack.
 But let’s be honest – not every organization is FireEye: not everyone will be as vigilant as their employees.
 And not all organizations will be able to effectively connect the dots the way one of the best Incident Response teams in the world did.

 To be able to spot malicious behavior, organizations today need to have a powerful way to sort through endless amounts of data and sort out threat signals.

 Since identity represents human behavior, it is always unpredictable and chaotic.
 So when trying to use IAM data for the detection of threats, we are dealing with the hardship of finding a needle in a haystack.

 For example, the list above is taken from an Okta blog suggesting the type of user and IAM events to monitor for suspicious behavior.
 The challenge of monitoring user data is the amount of data generated: each user, through the course of the day, can potentially produce hundreds of logged events.
 Multiply that by the number of users in the organization, and the amount of data to sift through becomes quite daunting.